Financial-Times/origami/components/ft-concept-button/README.md

 # ft-concept-button

-A special button used around ft.com when taking action on concepts.
+A special button used around ft.com when performing actions on concepts.

 ## Usage